Pomona-ITS/HPC-Tech-Tutorials/design/data_management/README.md

 1) Many diverse data sources and destinations

-2) The data moves 3+ times: source - (local node disk or scratch/parallel file system) - NFS - object storage - cloud
+2) The data moves multiple times: source - local node disk or scratch/parallel file system - NFS/Home Directories - collaborator's infrastructure - object storage - cloud

 3) There are hundreds or thousands of users